ES EN

 This is one of the types of synesthesia that can be called "visualised sensations" or "coloured sensations"

 One uncommon type of synesthesia involves perceiving colour or shape sensations in response to a tactile stimulus of some kind: the sensation of being touched, the sensation of touching something, the perception of the textures touched or tactile sensations on the body such as water or a breeze.
-An especially rare case is when the colours or shapes are evoked by the perceived sensations of the person the synesthete is touching, rather than their own tactile experience.
+An especially rare case is when the colours or shapes are evoked by the perceived sensations of the other person the synesthete is touching, rather than their own tactile experience.

 For some people, rather than just colour or shape, tactile sensations evoke the visualisation of figurative images that are involuntary and automatic but not consistent.
 This might not actually be synesthesia but rather a parallel phenomenon, little studied so far, showing similarities with hypnagogic hallucinations (images seen on the verge of sleep).
 It is currently accepted by some researchers as a possible manifestation of synesthesia.